department-of-veterans-affairs/vets-website/src/platform/testing/e2e/cypress/support/form-tester/README.md

 There are various use cases for this setting, but a couple of common ones are:

-1. Special or non-standard pages in the form, like the introduction, where the automatic form filling doesn't work.
+1. Special or non-standard pages in the form, like the introduction, where the automatic form filling doesn't work or apply.
 Virtually every form will have an introduction page, which will require a page hook to proceed.
    ```
    pageHooks: {
      introduction: () => {